RAGECOOP/RAGECOOP-V/README.md

 [![Issues][issues-shield]][issues-url]

 # 🧠 That's it
-RAGECOOP is an alternative to GTACOOP with new and improved synchronizations.
-RAGECOOP is NOT a copy of GTA Online and does NOT want to support pirated copies!
+RAGECOOP is a multiplayer mod to play the story or some mods made for RAGECOOP with your buddy or just drive around with your buddy.

 _Old name: GTACOOP:R_